actualbudget/docs/blog/2025-05-30-spending-community-funds.md

 Before we think about feature bounties or bug bounties, we need to acknowledge the day-to-day labor that enables any of those contributions to be merged and released.
 Paying for features while leaving critical admin work unpaid would be unsustainable — and unfair.

-This trial is the foundation for broader funding efforts down the line.
-But it starts with respecting the work already being done.
+This trial serves as the foundation for broader funding efforts in the future.
+However, it begins with respecting the work that is already being done.

 ## What We Need From You